1995 American League West tie-breaker game: Impact

 The Angels' defeat in the tiebreaker marked a continuation of the team's struggles at the time.
 It was the closest the Angels came to the postseason during their playoff drought that lasted from 1987 through 2001.
-They would return to the playoffs in 2002, and win their only World Series that year.
+They would return to the playoffs in 2002, and win their first (and so far only) World Series that year.

 The game was a stepping stone in what is widely regarded in Seattle as the most memorable season in Mariners franchise history.
 Having secured their first ever postseason berth, the Mariners went on to play the New York Yankees in the ALDS.
 They would defeat the Yankees in Game 5 of the ALDS, on the heels of Edgar Martínez' series-winning double, but ultimately were defeated by the Cleveland Indians in the American League Championship Series, 4 games to 2.

-The game marked the beginning of the most successful era in Seattle franchise history, as they would go on to win AL West division championships again in 1997 and 2001, and an AL Wild Card berth in 2000.
+The game marked the beginning of the most successful era in Seattle franchise history, as they would go on to win AL West Division championships again in 1997 and 2001 (with the latter seeing Seattle tie the Major League record with 116 wins), and an AL Wild Card berth in 2000.
 However, they failed to reach the World Series each time and remain the only MLB franchise to never reach the Fall Classic.

 Off the field, the Mariners' AL West championship as well as its memorable run in the postseason served as a catalyst for public funding for a new ballpark.
 Less than two weeks before the tiebreaker, the residents of King County, Washington (whose county seat is Seattle) voted against a sales tax increase to fund a new stadium, but shortly after their ALDS victory, the Washington State Legislature reconvened and approved a separate funding package for a new stadium.
 The new stadium, now called T-Mobile Park, opened in July 1999.